dsccommunity/xRemoteDesktopSessionHost/README.md

 ### xRDSessionDeployment

-* **SessionHost**: Specifies the FQDN of a servers to host the RD Session Host role service.
+* **SessionHost**: Specifies the FQDNs of the servers to host the RD Session Host role service.
 * **ConnectionBroker**: The FQDN of a server to host the RD Connection Broker role service.
-* **WebAccessServer**: The FQDN of a server to host the RD Web Access role service.
+* **WebAccessServer**: The FQDNs of the servers to host the RD Web Access role service.

 ### xRDSessionCollection

 * **CollectionName**: Specifies a name for the session collection (Max length is 256 characters)
-* **SessionHost**: Specifies a RD Session Host server to include in the session collection.
+* **SessionHost**: Specifies one or more RD Session Host servers to include in the session collection.
 * **CollectionDescription**: A description for the collection.
 * **ConnectionBroker**: The Remote Desktop Connection Broker (RD Connection Broker) server for a Remote Desktop deployment.
+* **Force**: Indicates that servers may be added to or removed from the collection.

 ### xRDSessionCollectionConfiguration